Suicide Bomber Slays at Least 90 in Somalia Attack

 In 2019, al-Shabaab has attacked a shopping mall, the mayor’s office, and luxury hotels.
 Just two weeks prior to Saturday’s bombing, the group carried out a hotel siege for hours, killing five people in the process.

-The Islamist group was also blamed for the most lethal attack in the nation’s history, when a truck bomb exploded next to a fuel tanker in Mogadishu in October 2017, which creating a fire-storm that killed some 600 people.
+The Islamist group was also blamed for the most lethal attack in the nation’s history, when a truck bomb exploded next to a fuel tanker in Mogadishu in October 2017, which created a fire-storm that killed some 600 people.

 .